MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/iot.md

 :::image type="content" source="media/iot/single-tenant-automated.png" alt-text="Diagram that shows an I O T architecture for three tenants.
 Each tenant has their own identical, isolated environment with an I O T Central organization and other components dedicated to them." border="false":::

+Each tenant has its own identical, isolated environment, with an IoT Central organization and other components dedicated to them.

 | Deployment Target | Tenancy Model | Deployment Pattern |
 |---|---|---|
 | Either service provider's or customer's subscription | Single tenant per customer | Simple |

 A critical decision point in this approach is choosing which Azure subscription the components should be deployed to.
-If the components are deployed to your subscription, you have more control and better visibility into the cost of the solution, but requires you to own more of the solution's security and governance concerns.
+If the components are deployed to your subscription, you have more control and better visibility into the cost of the solution, but it requires you to own more of the solution's security and governance concerns.
 Conversely, if the solution is deployed in your customer's subscription, the customer is ultimately responsible for the security and governance of the deployment.

 This pattern supports a high degree of scalability.
-This is because tenant and subscription limits are generally the limiting factors in most solutions.
-Therefore, isolating each tenant gives a large scope for scaling each tenant's workload, without substantial effort on the part of the solution developer.
+This is because tenant and subscription requirements are generally the limiting factors in most solutions.
+Therefore, isolate each tenant to give a large scope for scaling each tenant's workload, without substantial effort on your part, as the solution developer.

-This pattern also generally has low latency compared to other patterns, because you are able to deploy the solution components based on your customers' geography.
+This pattern also generally has low latency, when compared to other patterns, because you are able to deploy the solution components based on your customers' geography.
 Geographical affinity allows for shorter network paths between an IoT device and your Azure deployment.

-If necessary, the automated deployment can be extended to support improved latency or scale, by allowing quick deployment of extra instances of the solution for a customer in existing or new geographies.
+If necessary, you can extend the automated deployment to support improved latency or scale, by allowing the quick deployment of extra instances of the solution, for a customer in existing or new geographies.

-The *Single-tenant automated* approach is similar to the [*Simple SaaS*](#simple-saas) aPaaS model.
-The primary difference between the two models is that in the *Single-tenant automated* approach, you deploy a distinct IoT Central instance for each tenant, while in the *Simple SaaS* with aPaaS model, you deploy a shared instance of IoT Central with multiple IoT Central organizations.
+The *single-tenant automated* approach is similar to the [*simple SaaS*](#simple-saas) aPaaS model.
+The primary difference between the two models is that in the *single-tenant automated* approach, you deploy a distinct IoT Central instance for each tenant, while in the *simple SaaS* with aPaaS model, you deploy a shared instance of IoT Central with multiple IoT Central organizations.

 **Benefits**: